A Liquor License Means More Money

 Once you have your local alcohol license, it’s time to apply to the State.
 You can find the application here: https://www.illinois.gov/ilcc/SiteCollectionDocuments/Retailer%20Application.pdf

 The Illinois Liquor Control Commission (ILCC) is in charge of issuing State liquor licenses.
 Their mandate is to grant or withhold an alcohol permit as per the provisions of the Illinois Liquor Control Act.
-That means they enforce rigorous criteria that involves obtaining ownership and local licensing information and assessing the owner’s sales tax history and tax status.
+That means they enforce rigorous criteria that involve obtaining ownership and local licensing information and assessing the owner’s sales tax history and tax status.
 Applicants must provide photocopies of their local liquor licenses, their Federal Employer Identification Numbers (FEN), their Sales Tax/Illinois Business Tax (IBT) numbers, and certificates of insurance if any alcohol sold is consumed on the premises.

 The Retailer’s License costs $750 and must be renewed annually.